Article

 How Does User Activity Monitoring Work?

+User activity monitoring works by gathering user activity data on a website, server, device, or app.
+The data is labeled and sorted so that organizations can interpret it for marketing, security, or productivity purposes.
 For user activity monitoring to work, a company must deploy specific tools that are either built-in, developed in-house, or purchased and integrated, usually via a SaaS model.
+You can read more about build vs buy fraud solutions here.

 Some user activity monitoring solutions focus on recording key actions (such as clicking on buttons or opening web links), while other tools offer more sophisticated session recordings, capturing every action in video form.